pranaOS/pranaOS/uni-kernel/README.md

-kernel designed to run one application in a vm
+monolithic kernel designed to run one application in a vm